CurrencyCloud/currencycloud-php/README.md

 [![Build Status](https://travis-ci.org/CurrencyCloud/currencycloud-php.png?branch=master)](https://travis-ci.org/CurrencyCloud/currencycloud-php)

-# Currency Cloud API v2 PHP client
+# Currencycloud API v2 PHP client

 ## Version: 0.8.0

-This is the official PHP SDK for the Currency Cloud API.
-Additional documentation for each API endpoint can be found at [connect.currencycloud.com](https://connect.currencycloud.com/documentation/getting-started/introduction).
+This is the official PHP SDK for the Currencycloud API.
+Additional documentation for each API endpoint can be found at [developer.currencycloud.com](https://developer.currencycloud.com/documentation/getting-started/introduction/).

 If you have any queries or you require support, please contact our sales team at sales@currencycloud.com.
 Please quote your login id in any correspondence as this makes it simpler for us to locate your account and give you the support you need.